What are parental controls?

 - remember some apps let young people send messages to each other or store personal information.
 Others are for playing games or having fun.

 - talk with your child about their privacy settings and explore different social networks, apps and games together.

-- use Net Aware to help you set up parental controls on popular apps and networks.
+- use Net Aware, in partnership with O2, to help you set up parental controls on popular apps and networks.

 Support to set up parental controls

 - visit an O2 Guru in store – our trained advisors can help you set up parental controls.